HalilovRostislav/LearnPython/README.md

 # LearnPython
-Welcome to my GitHub project, you can learn Python basics and more... Уvery day my project will be updated, and new lessons will be added
+Welcome to my GitHub project, you can learn Python basics and more...
+Every day my project will be updated, and new lessons will be added